yosefede06/Arkanoid-Game-OOP-java/README.md

 ### src:

-- BrickerGameManager: This class is responsible for game initialization, holding references for game objects and calling update methods for every update iteration.
+- **BrickerGameManager**: This class is responsible for game initialization, holding references for game objects and calling update methods for every update iteration.
 Entry point for code should be in a main method in this class.

 ### brick_strategies:

-- CollisionStrategy: General type for brick strategies.
+- **CollisionStrategy**: General type for brick strategies.
 All brick strategies extends this class.
 - PuckStrategy: Class extending CollisionStrategy.
 Introduces several pucks instead of brick once removed.
 - AdditionalPaddleStrategy: Class extending CollisionStrategy.
 Introduces extra paddle to game window which remains until colliding NUM_COLLISIONS_FOR_MOCK_PADDLE_DISAPPEARANCE with